LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/002-google-sheets-import.md

 This is what will handle the ingestion of the data from Google Sheets to the Data Platform.

 1. Open the [Data Platform Project](https://github.com/LBHackney-IT/data-platform).
 If you don't have the correct permissions, you'll get a '404' error (see [prerequisites](#prerequisites)).
-2. Navigate to the main `terraform` directory, and open `26-google-sheets-imports.tf`
+2. Navigate to the main `terraform/core` directory, and open `08-google-sheets-imports.tf`
 3. Switch to 'edit mode' (using edit button on top right)
 4. Copy one of the modules above, paste at the bottom of the file and update the following fields: